 Photography by Katie Kett

 This year was a big one.
 Conor and I got engaged in March and traveled to Lisbon and Porto the following day.
-Our wedding took place in Paris just 7 months later, we honeymooned in Amalfi, and a month after our wedding, we found out we were going to be parents.
+Our wedding took place in Paris just 7 months later.
+We honeymooned in Amalfi, and a month after our wedding, found out we were going to be parents.
 I traveled to San Francisco, Charleston, Boston, Houston, New York, Portugal, France, and Italy.

 I had my first big campaign with Tiffany & Co followed by two big campaigns with American Express.
-Our home was featured in MyDomaine and Architectural Digest, and I was hired to film an entertaining video with Architectural Digest.
+Our home was featured in MyDomaine and Architectural Digest.
+I was hired to film an entertaining video with Architectural Digest.

-Nothing tops welcoming Margot into the world.
 The first year was hard on us as individuals and it was really hard on our marriage, too.
-Hours of crying every day for almost a year will take a toll, but we made it through and she’s the sweetest girl.
+Hours of crying every day for almost a year will take a toll.
 But that wasn’t all that happened in 2018.
 Within three months before her arrival, we launched The Everymom, and Conor and I bought our first home.
 We traveled to LA so Margot Rose could meet her great great aunt and namesake, Rose.
 It was so bittersweet since Rose no longer knows who I am, but I feel so lucky they could meet.

 Margot grew into the sweetest, happiest, funniest little girl this year.
-Just two days before my birthday, I found out I was pregnant, and two days after Conor’s birthday (just a few weeks later), the pregnancy came to an end.
+Just two days before my birthday, I found out I was pregnant.
+Just a few weeks later, the pregnancy came to an end.
 I was crushed but quickly bounced back because I know how lucky I am to have Margot.
-I still can’t believe it, but I got pregnant again on my next cycle and am expecting a baby girl in early July.
+I got pregnant again on my next cycle and am expecting a baby girl in early July.

-We renovated our 2.5 baths (not fun living through that with a toddler) and spent a month living with my in-laws.
+We renovated our 2.5 baths and spent a month living with my in-laws.
 There were family trips to California, The Hamptons, and Italy.
-Conor and I also cofounded Anecdote with my mother-in-law and our good friends Amelia Eaton and Peter Krauss.
-It was a whirlwind of a year and started really struggling as parents, but we got into a great little groove after Margot turned one, and can’t wait to meet her baby sister this year.
+Conor and I also cofounded Anecdote with my mother-in-law and friends.
+It was a whirlwind of a year and started really struggling as parents.
+We got into a great little groove after Margot turned one, and can’t wait to meet her baby sister.

-Thank you to all of you who have supported me and for joining me on this journey as I navigate motherhood and my career.
+Thank you to all of you who have supported me as I navigate motherhood and my career.
 I hope I can continue to share the good and bad, and hopefully help some of you along the way.
 I appreciate every comment, like, and note more than you may know.
 Cheers to 2020!
 Wishing you all the best this year!